dask-image/dask-image-cookiecutter/docs/tutorial.rst

 Step 3: Create a GitHub Repo
 ----------------------------

-Go to your GitHub account and create a new repo named ``mypackage``, where ``mypackage`` matches the ``[project_slug]`` from your answers to running cookiecutter.
+Go to your GitHub account and create a new repo named ``mypackage``, where ``mypackage`` matches the ``[project_import]`` from your answers to running cookiecutter.
 This is so that services can find it when we get to Step 5.

 ``If your virtualenv folder is within your project folder, be sure to add the virtualenv folder name to your .gitignore file.``

-You will find one folder named after the ``[project_slug]``.
+You will find one folder named after the ``[project_import]``.
 Move into this folder, and then setup git to use your GitHub repo and upload the code:

 .. code-block:: bash